 Quality breeders don’t rehome retired breeding dogs because it’s easy.
 We do it in spite of how hard it is on us because it’s what’s best for them.

 Remember..
 Adult dogs usually require a period of transition.
 They are leaving everything they have known so I will ask you to commit to a lifetime because once the babies leave they have to go into quarantine when they return and that is hard for them.
-Most of my babies have never been on a leash since I lived in 5 acres that is fenced. ***YOU MUST HAVE FENCED IN YARD TO BE ABLE TO ADOPT ONE** NO EXCEPTIONS
+Most of my babies have never been on a leash since I lived in 5 acres that is fenced. ***YOU MUST HAVE A FENCED IN YARD TO BE ABLE TO ADOPT ONE OR HAVE A PLAN TO LEASH TRAIN BEFORE YOU LET OUTSIDE.

 **WE DO NOT FLY OUR ADULTS!
 THEY MUST BE PICKED UP**